Although they look like bumblebees, the carpenter bee is an insect that can do great damage to your home.

 To make the baits poisonous laundry soap with water can also be added.

-Make sure you do not place these traps in the areas that are dark, cool, and unprotected from the rain.
+Make sure you do not place these traps in areas that are dark, cool, and unprotected from the rain.

 When to Call Carpenter Bee Removal and Its Cost?